Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Introduction

 More recent developments have shifted towards using Transformers for multi-view mammography due to their superior ability to model long-range dependencies and capture inter-view correlations.
 For instance, Reference~\cite{van2021multi} introduced a hybrid approach that integrated CNN feature extraction with global cross-view attention via Transformers.
 The cross-view fusion focused on correlating CC and MLO views to improve diagnostic accuracy, although it did not fully explore bilateral asymmetry.
 In another noteworthy study, Reference~\cite{chen2022transformers} used a pure Vision Transformer (ViT) architecture for multi-view breast cancer detection, which showed promising results.
-This model processed views at a later stage of the network, focusing on retaining local features while integrating global multi-view information, though it still missed some early correlations essential for optimal classification.
+This model processed views later in the network, focusing on retaining local features while integrating global multi-view information; however, it still missed some early correlations essential for optimal classification.
 The introduction of the Swin Transformer~\cite{liu2021swin} architecture, specifically designed for computer vision tasks, has been transformative in multi-view breast cancer classification.
-Recently, Reference~\cite{sarker2024mv} proposed a pure Transformer-based multi-view architecture built upon the Swin Transformer, which incorporated novel shifted window attention mechanisms to integrate multi-views at the spatial feature level.
-By fusing information from the CC and MLO views early in the network, the model captured critical cross-view correlations, significantly outperforming traditional CNN and hybrid models.
+Recently, Reference~\cite{sarker2024mv} proposed a pure Transformer-based multi-view architecture built upon the Swin Transformer, incorporating novel shifted window attention mechanisms to integrate multi-views at the spatial feature level.
+The model captured critical cross-view correlations by fusing information from the CC and MLO views early in the network, significantly outperforming traditional CNN and hybrid models.